2600hz/kazoo/applications/crossbar/doc/auth.md

 If you feel that an account or a user secret is compromised, use this API to reset it.

 > **Caution:** Resetting signature secret will invalidate user's issued token!
-In other words if the user is already logined, it will be logout from the system and can't make any further request until login again.
+In other words if the user is already login, it will be logout from the system and can't make any further request until login again.

-> **Note:** Only an account admin can a user's secert!
+> **Note:** Only an account admin can a user's secret!

 ##### To Reset an Account Signature Secret